Lead with Relevant Results in Your Executive Resume

 Saved money?
 How much over what time: $150K annually.

-Now take any identified measurements or metrics and transfer them onto your resume, building in context and actions to show how you made good things happen around these numbers.
+Now, transfer any identified measurements or metrics onto your resume, building in context and actions to show how you made good things happen around these numbers.
 Share details that matter to the reader by customizing both what you share and how you share it in the file.

 How to Lead with Relevant Results in Your Executive Resume